vpon-sdk/vpon-sdk.github.io/jp/ios/latest news/ios-latest-news.jp.md

 ---
 # iOS ATS
 ---
 Apple recently brought a new security feature, App Transport Security (ATS), to iOS9.
-If you are using the latest Xcode 7 to build or migrate to an iOS9 project, please refer to this article for some modification. [[続きを読む](ios9ats)]
+If you are using the latest Xcode 7 to build or migrate to an iOS9 project, please refer to this article for some modification... [[続きを読む](ios9ats)]